KevinGFripp/Finite-Volume-CFD-in-MATLAB/README.md

 A 2D time-dependent finite-difference MATLAB solver for the Navier-Stokes equations on non-uniform cartesian meshes with staggered grids.

-Two example simulations are included.
+Two example simulations are included:

-Lid driven cavity at Re = 1000.
+Lid driven cavity at Re = 1000

-Flow past a square cylinder at Re = 120.
+Flow past a square cylinder at Re = 120

 The spatial derivatives are computed with 2nd order accuracy.